PaperMC/docs/docs/paper/dev/api/folia-support.md

 ### Region Scheduler
 The region scheduler will be in charge of running tasks for the region that owns a certain location.
 Do not use this scheduler for operations on entities, as this scheduler is tied to the region.
 Each entity has its [own scheduler](#entity-scheduler) which will follow it across regions.
-As an example, Let's say I want to set a block as beehive:
+As an example, let's say I want to set a block to a beehive:
 ```java
 Location locationToChange = ...;
 RegionScheduler scheduler = server.getRegionScheduler();